Lagostra/BeatForBeat/README.md

 # BeatForBeat
 Simple implementation of a system similar to the Norwegian music show Beat for Beat.
+[Demo here](https://lagostra.github.io/BeatForBeat/).

 # Usage
 Simply download all the files to a location on your computer, and open index.html in your favourite browser to use the program.